strewm/Gotta-Latte-Do/README.md

 # Remember the Bootcamp
-1st group project - "Remember the Bootbamp"
+1st group project - "Remember the Bootcamp"